- Weapon Program Background Report

 1970: Iran signs the Nuclear Nonproliferation Treaty (NPT).

 1974: Atomic Energy Organization of Iran (AEOI) is established.

 1979: German construction of the Bushehr nuclear power reactors, begun in the mid-1970s, is suspended.

 Mid-1980s: Iran conducts laboratory scale experiments to produce heavy water at the Esfahan Nuclear Technology Center (ENTC).

 1981-93: Iran carries out bench scale preparation of UO2 (uranium dioxide) at ENTC, and bench scale preparation of several uranium compounds, including UF6 (uranium hexafluoride), at the Tehran Nuclear Research Centre (TNRC).

-1985: Iran launches a centrifuge enrichment program by searching available technical literature.
+1985: Iran launches a centrifuge enrichment program.

 1987: Iran receives an offer from a foreign intermediary that includes a disassembled P-1 centrifuge, drawings and specifications for centrifuge production and for a "complete plant," and materials for 2,000 centrifuge machines; Iran claims to have received only drawings and some centrifuge components from the intermediary.

 1987-88: Bushehr reactors are heavily damaged by Iraqi bombing raids.